akshat1/video-hoarder/README.md

 The app listens on port 4000, and downloads to `/app/download` (inside the container).
 The example command given here binds it to port 80 and ~/Downloads on the host.
 You can bind these to a port and directory location of your choice.

+Once the container is up, you can visit [localhost](http://localhost) to see video-hoarder in action.

 ## From source

 If you want to change the source code, you will want to follow the following steps.